 For example, instead of negotiating with different sellers, having to deal with several closings, and working and managing your team in single-family investments you will negotiate with one seller only, deal with one closing and easily maintain one multi-family property with several units.
 Therefore, investing in multi-family property makes it easy to coordinate and manage your property.

-Fast Way to build Portfolio
+Fast Way to Build Real Estate Portfolio

-Ability to Adjust Quickly to Changing Market Conditions
+Adjust Quickly to Changing Market Conditions

-Easier to Secure Financing and Better Mortgage Rates
+Secure Financing and Better Mortgage Rates

 Also, according to a 2017 research carried out by Real Capital Analytics, the multi-family investors enjoy better funding and rates compared to the other commercial real estate market.
 For example, the typical mortgage rate for the commercial real estate sector is 4.5%, which is high compared to 4.25% for multi-family investments.
 This means that mortgage lenders prefer multi-family investment properties to the single-family properties.